 All employees and students are expected to cooperate fully in efforts to investigate and enforce this policy.
 When the College has completed the investigation, the findings of the investigation will be shared with the complainant, the respondent, and others involved to the extent appropriate.

-Investigators of sexual harassment complaints include the Director of Institutional Diversity and Equity, the Associate VP for Human Resources, the Dean of the School for Social Work, the Dean of Students, the Associate Provost, and the Director of Public Safety.
+Investigators of sexual harassment complaints include the Chief Diversity Officer, the Associate VP for Human Resources, the Dean of the School for Social Work, the Dean of Students, the Associate Provost, and the Director of Public Safety.
 There may be circumstances in which one of these investigators will appoint another person to conduct the investigation.

 The College recognizes that confidentiality is very important.
 All actions taken to investigate and resolve complaints shall be conducted with as much privacy, discretion, and confidentiality as possible without compromising the thoroughness and fairness of the investigation.
 All persons involved in an investigation are expected to treat the process with respect and to hold information confidentially.
 Information about individual complaints and their disposition will be shared only on a "need to know" basis.
 However, even informal efforts to end harassment may require that an accused harasser learn of the identity of the complainant.
 The College will work closely with students or employees to ensure their ability to complete their academic program or continue to work during all stages of handling an informal or formal complaint of sexual harassment.